jaulz/hoard/README.md

 the id field.
 The UUID model trait will not set the id if it has already been defined.
 In this use-case however, it's probably no good to use the Uuid trait, as it's practically useless in this scenario.

-## Behaviours
+## Traits

-Eloquence comes with a system for setting up behaviours, which are really just small libraries that you can use with your Eloquent models.
+Eloquence comes with a system for setting up Traits, which are really just small libraries that you can use with your Eloquent models.
 The first of these is the count cache.

 ### Cache